MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 - Great!
 The data set has no empty values.

-# 6 Preliminary statistics
+# 5 Preliminary statistics

-In this section, I present preliminary statistics focused on the proportion (frequency) of the unique values for each attribute.
+In this section, I present preliminary statistics focused on the proportion (distribution) of the unique values for each attribute.

 - **Analyzing `work_year`: unique values and frequency**